-Under law, stray animals are sheltered for a minimum of 4 days.
-In Wisconsin, this becomes 5 days, since the day of impound cannot be counted (though you can be charged for that day).
+Under law, stray animals are sheltered for a minimum of 5 days.
 If unclaimed after the 5 day hold, the animals are evaluated for health and temperament and offered to local shelters, breed placement groups or if determined that the animal cannot be safely placed in a new home, or is too sick or injured to be adopted out, the animal may be humanely euthanized.
 Animals that are able to be placed in an adoptive home or are suitable for transfer to another shelter or rescue do not have a time limit on how long MADACC will hold them.

 Reclaiming your animal from MADACC

 Animals that have been impounded at MADACC may be reclaimed by their owner 7 days a week!
 There will be fees associated with reclaiming your animal:

 MADACC charges a $27 impound fee for licensed animals and a $37 impound fee for unlicensed animals.